Join Queen of Angels Cooperative Academy

 Expectations of class tutors (i.e. “guides”)

-The Cooperative Academy meets Tuesdays, starting at 9am, at the Sr. Edward School in Lowell, IN.
-Mass is available at 8am in the Church.
+The Cooperative Academy meets Tuesdays, starting at 8:30am, at the St. Michael Byzantine in Merrillville, IN.

 Rhetoric (High) School Class Overviews 2022-2023

-Integrated Humanities: In the Year of Philosophers, students will explore the history and literature of ideas and how they changed from the Ancients through the Modern Days.
-Students will be expected to read up to 120 pages weekly, write one paper per term, and complete one project per term.
-Feedback will be given using a rubric.
+Integrated Humanities (2 hours): In the Year of Storytellers, students will explore the history and literature of culture and how they changed from the Ancients through the Modern Days.
+Students will be expected to read approximately 120 pages weekly, write one paper per term, and complete one project per term.
+Feedback will be given.
 Students can earn up to 3 full year credits, 1 each in both History, Literature Arts, and Philosophy.

-Latin: This Latin class will introduce students to the rudiments of Latin grammar and translation.
-Taught by an experienced magistra, Latin is multi-level class, worth 1 full year Foreign Language credit.
-Grades and Quarterly Progress Reports for program enrollment substitutions (i.e. Seton, MODG, etc.) will be provided upon request.
+Latin (1 hour): This Latin class will introduce students to the rudiments of Latin grammar and translation.
+Beginner and Advanced levels are available.
+Taught by an experienced magistra, Latin is worth 1 full year Foreign Language credit.

-Drop Off Option: Fully enrolled High School students may choose the drop off option, which exempts families from teaching expectations.
+Drop Off Option: Rhetoric students may choose the drop off option, which exempts families from teaching expectations.
 The fee is $200/family.
-This option is only for high schoolers without younger siblings enrolled in the K-8th programs.
-Middle School students may be accepted for drop off on a case-by-case basis.
+This option is only for high schoolers without younger siblings enrolled in the Cooperative Academy.